domandlj/aquelarre/README.md

 # Aquelarre

-Aquelarre is a DSL (with an interpreter) for making minimalistic web apps.
+Aquelarre is a DSL for making minimalistic web apps using scripts.
 ```ruby
 #!/usr/local/bin/aquelarre
 is_weekend = scripts/is_weekend.sh